 However, if you’re looking to use edibles for recreational purposes, you may have to do your own research.
 Well, at least until the FDA comes through with its own regulations.
 It’s important to do thorough research into any product you come into contact with.
 Many businesses are guilty of mislabeling.
 Some may claim to be rich in CBD, whilst others may contain ridiculous doses of THC.

 Once you begin to eat your edibles, it is advisable not to mix it with alcohol.
-Rather, eat a meal a meal beforehand as this may help to keep you calm.
+Rather, eat a meal beforehand as this may help to keep you calm.
 Furthermore, practice caution when eating edibles and try to only consume it in low doses.
 In the case that you feel that you may have eaten too much, try not to panic, have a glass of water and take a nap.
 You can also opt for a cold shower as this will help to calm you down.

 The bottom line